-Grade 12 Y Credits 10
+Grade 12 Υ Credits - 10

-English HS Gradua HS Graduation Req.
+English HS Graduation Req.

 b UC Req.
-UC Req.

 b CSU Req.
-CSU Req.

-None Recommer Recommendations
+None Recommendations

-Н Level Level
+Н Level

 English 4 Honors is a UC-approved, college-preparatory senior English course option which offers students a more rigorous curriculum supplement to the core English 4 course required of all Freestyle seniors.
-Students examine in greater depth themes and questions relating to psychology and philosophy through a variety of literary fiction and nonfiction genres.
+Students examine in greater depth the themes and questions relating to psychology and philosophy through a variety of literary fiction and nonfiction genres.
 Through more extensive and challenging reading, writing, research, discussion, and presentation assignments, students develop more sophisticated expository, creative and reflective writing, critical reading and thinking, and public speaking skills as well as learning the fundamentals of English mechanics and grammar.
 In class discussions developing skills in Shared Inquiry will be an essential component of the class.
 Students electing the honors option will create a more extensive research paper relying on more scholarly sources, serving as the basis of a Senior project.
 They will also deliver a formal presentation of their portfolio of their work to a panel of experts in a specific professional field related to their Freestyle work.